kevinrue/rtd-tutorial/docs/source/guides/template.rst

   Sub-directory that contains additional files needed specifically for continuous integration, you will leave it untouched.

+``.gitignore``
+  Git configuration file used to ignore files to stage and commit, you will leave it untouched.

 ``README.md``
   Basic description of the repository.
   You will edit it as you see fit.